 According to its statutes, the society promotes the propagation of microtonal music – in particular, in the 72-steps ekmelic tone system – by organizing concerts, lectures, and symposia, by means of publication and printing of ekmelic compositions, as well as by supporting the research work on microtonality and the ekmelic system.
 It maintains connections to other organisations around the world which are dedicated to microtonal music.

 The society was (co-)organizer of several symposia:

 - 1985, 1987, 1989, and 1991: Symposia "Microtones" in Salzburg in co-operation with the Mozarteum Academy Salzburg.

 - 1989 and 1992: Naturetone Symposia in connection with the Jahrhundertwende-Gesellschaft Heidelberg.

 - 2007: Oriental-Occidental Accord in Salzburg.

-- 2015 and 2017: Mikrotöne: Small is beautiful in Salzburg in co-operation with the Mozarteum University Salzburg.
+- 2015, 2017, and 2019: Mikrotöne: Small is beautiful in Salzburg in co-operation with the Mozarteum University Salzburg and others.

 The society is a non-profit organization which sponsors its projects by means of subventions, donations, membership fees, and promotion contributions.
 It is sponsored by the municipality Salzburg and the Land Salzburg, as well as by the Austrian Federal Ministry for Education, Arts and Culture.